News|Articles|February 10, 2026

 Sarah’s story is not unique in Mississippi.
 The newest epidemic in Mississippi isn’t opioid overdose, cardiovascular disease, or even emergent respiratory illnesses.
 It’s maternal health outcomes.

 Mississippi remains one of the lowest-ranking states in major chronic diseases and health indicators.
-In 2024, Mississippi ranked 50th in the US overall for infant mortality and 45th for maternal mortality.
+In 2024, Mississippi ranked last in the US overall for infant mortality and 45th for maternal mortality.
 Furthermore, Mississippi ranked 48th for diabetes and obesity and 49th for hypertension.1

-In Mississippi, 51.2% of counties are defined as maternity care deserts compared to 32.6% of counties in the US.
+In Mississippi, 51.2% of counties are defined as maternity care deserts compared with 32.6% of counties in the US.
 As a result, Mississippi also has the country’s highest infant mortality rate at 9.7 deaths per 1000 live births.
 Nearly 10 in 1000 babies born to Mississippi mothers die before they are 1 year old.
 Nationally, 5.6 babies die per 1000 born.2,3 The Mississippi State Department of Health declared infant mortality a public health emergency in August 2025.
 In direct response to this emergency, the state developed a multipronged strategy that specifically includes expanding community health worker (CHW) programs to connect mothers and babies with care and resources where they live.2 The enhanced workforce of CHWs will help prevent many of the major causes of illness and death currently holding Mississippi back.

 MOMS: Medications Optimizing Maternal Safety

 Participants can also choose adherence packaging and home delivery to make access easier and more consistent.
 Each month, participants have check-ins with the pharmacy team.
-These check-ins include screenings for non-medical drivers of health and trimester-specific assessments covering vaccines, mental health, and blood pressure.
+These check-ins include screenings for nonmedical drivers of health and trimester-specific assessments covering vaccines, mental health, and blood pressure.
 When vaccine gaps are identified, the team can help schedule and administer vaccines for both the mother and household members.
 Mental health is supported through depression screening using the PHQ-9 tool, and blood pressure is monitored regularly to ensure safety.
 All encounters and interventions are documented by the pharmacist.
 The data, using the pharmacist e-care plan data standard, is shared with CPESN MS and CPESN CH leadership for analysis and quality improvement.

-Outcomes from MOMS
+Outcomes From MOMS

 MOMS started in August 2025.
 The pilot included 3 pharmacies in the Mississippi Gulf Coast.
 All pharmacies were required to be active members of CPESN MS, CPESN CH, and have a community health worker on staff.
 By the end of 2025, 43 unique patients received over 99 encounters with pharmacy staff.
 The average patient age was 26 years, ranging from 18 to 40 years.

 Take Ashley, for example.
 She had no transportation, a distrust of vaccines, and was awaiting eviction.
-The pharmacy was able to establish delivery services for MOMS vitamins and iron, coordinate food and housing with a local county resource center, help obtain a breast pump, car seat, and a pack-and-play from a local hospital, and schedule vaccines with a new OBGYN.
-All in one encounter.
+The pharmacy was able to establish delivery services for MOMS vitamins and iron, coordinate food and housing with a local county resource center, help obtain a breast pump, car seat, and a pack-and-play from a local hospital, and schedule vaccines with a new ob-gyn, all in one encounter.

 Where We Are Now